 This means that there will be a blues scale at your fingertips wherever you are on the fretboard … whatever key you’re playing in!

 You’ll also be able to link the diagrams together, giving you the option of playing lines that go beyond a single fretboard position.

 Why not try to create some long, multi-octave, lines right now, using the scale shapes shown in the diagrams above?

 Blues Scale Guitar Diagrams With Blues Notes Marked

-Below are the same blues scale guitar diagrams, but with the blues notes (the flattened 5th notes) marked with a white circle.
+Below are the same blues scale guitar diagrams, but with the ‘blues notes’ (the flattened 5th notes) shown with a blue circle.